davidzoufaly/todoreact/README.md

-# 2DO app coded with React
+# 2DO app on React

 - Uses Localstorage instead of DB -> Storing tasks and hide/show option
 - Does not use any state manager (Redux etc.)